SystemsApproach/private5g/software/overview.rst

 Many of the implementation details presented in this book were informed by Aether, an open source Private 5G platform.
-This appendix serves as a guide for gaining hands-on experience with that software.
+This appendix serves as a tutorial for gaining hands-on experience with that software.
 Because Aether is an active open source project, we recommend the `Aether Guide <https:/docs.aetherproject.org>`__ for tracking the latest updates to the software (and its documentation).
 Anyone